 Paragraphs 58 and 60 of the MOA relate to MPD consultations with the USAO regarding investigations of deadly and serious uses of force and uses of force indicating potential criminal misconduct by an MPD officer.
 As discussed in Section II.A.3 above, MPD is in substantial compliance with the MOA's requirements, found in paragraph 54, regarding the timely notification of the USAO of deadly and serious uses of force.
-MPD also currently is in substantial compliance with MOA paragraphs 58 and 60 requiring that MPD's use of force investigators avoid taking compelled statements from subject officers until after a letter of declination is issued by the USAO.63
+MPD also currently is in substantial compliance with MOA paragraphs 58 and 60 requiring that MPD's use of force investigators avoid taking compelled statements from subject officers until after a letter of declination is issued by the USAO.82

 We have found that MPD currently is in substantial compliance with the provisions of MOA paragraph 61 relating to FIT responses to serious and deadly uses of force and uses of force indicating potential criminal misconduct by an officer and requiring the exclusion of investigators from involved officers' districts from such investigations.
+We also have found that MPD currently is in substantial compliance with MOA paragraph 61's requirement that FIT forward policy and training recommendations to the proper authority.